 5. The Krishnapuram Palace

-Located near Alappuzha, the Krishnapuram Palace is both a royal palace as well as a museum which was built in the 18th century.
-Featuring the traditional architectural style of Kerala, the structure is complete with dormer windows, garbled roofs and narrow corridors.
-The Archaeological Department of Kerala is responsible for the maintenance of the Krishnapuram Palace and the museum features exhibits of the royal palace, featuring the belongings of the occupants, elaborate artwork, traditional weapons and statues of deities.
+Located near Alappuzha, the Krishnapuram Palace is both a royal palace as well as a museum that was built in the 18th century.
+Featuring the traditional architectural style of Kerala, the structure is complete with dormer windows, gabled roofs, and narrow corridors.
+The Archaeological Department of Kerala is responsible for the maintenance of the Krishnapuram Palace and the museum features exhibits of the royal palace, featuring the belongings of the occupants, elaborate artwork, traditional weapons, and statues of deities.
 The palace also features underground escape routes and has a huge pond in front of it.

 Krishnapuram Palace Visiting hours : 9.00 am to 5.00 pm on all days except Mondays.